emmmarosewalker/CodingBat/java/recursion1/recursionTips.md

 ``` str.charAt(4) = 'h'```.
 See the below example for how this type of question should be approached:

 ```java
+/*
+Given a string, compute recursively (no loops) a new string where all the lowercase 'x' chars have been changed to 'y' chars.

+changeXY("codex") → "codey"
+changeXY("xxhixx") → "yyhiyy"
+changeXY("xhixhix") → "yhiyhiy"
+*/

 public String changeXY(String str) {
   if (str.length() == 0)
     return str;